asterisk/documentation/docs/Configuration/Features/index.md

 Features are configured in features.conf and most require additional configuration via arguments or options to applications that invoke channel creation.

-!!! tip
+/// tip
-    Versions of Asterisk older than 12 included parking configuration inside features.conf.
-In Asterisk 12 parking configuration was moved out into res_parking.conf.
+Versions of Asterisk older than 12 included parking configuration inside `features.conf`.
+In Asterisk 12 parking configuration was moved out into `res_parking.conf`.

-[//]: # (end-tip)
+///

 The core features discussed in this section are: